fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 46: The references**

-Before you create code, you need to install the Xamarin Forms Windows (Preview) NuGet Package as following:
+Before you create the code, you need to install the Xamarin Forms Windows (Preview) NuGet Package as following:

 ![Opening the “Manage NuGet Packages…”](ImagesForGuides/Figure47.png)